Cargill/splinter-docs/community/planning/oauth2_rest_api_authentication.md

 Splinter applications will commonly be integrated with an organization's SSO implementation.
-Since most large organizations use Active Directory for managing users, it is desirable to support Active Directory as an OAuth authentication server.
+Since most large organizations use Active Directory for managing users, it is desirable to support Azure Active Directory as an OAuth authentication server.

 In public environments, it is common to use authentication servers provided by organizations which have a large number of users.
 GitHub and Google both provide